kamo-naoyuki/pybg/README.md

 ## To change basedir

-By default, Pybg uses `./pybg_logs` for the output directory.
-You can change the directory by `--basedir` option.
+By default, Pybg uses `./pybg_logs` as the output directory.
+You can change the directory using the `--basedir` option.

 ```sh
 pybg --basedir <basedir> dump group_id